nulab/BacklogMigration-CybozuLive/README.md

   - Comments：10,000 from the latest
 - Can not migrate bulletin ToDo and forum, event, chat attachments.
 - The ToDo category can not be migrated.
+- Users who leave CybozuLive are output as `(サービス退会者)` in the mapping file (backlog-migration/mappings/users.csv).

 ### About limitations in the Backlog
 - Empty comments are not registered.